4 min read / 29 March 2024 / yasmin sharp

 How to test burn a candle

-Before you start a candle test, you should ensure that the candles have been given enough time to cure.
+Before you start burn testing, you should ensure that the candles have been given enough time to cure.

 Starting the test too early could create a misleading result, as the composition of wax evolves as it hardens.